StefanBoboc/Line_Follower/README.md

 ## **Process explanation.** ([code](./Line%20follower/Line%20follower.ino))
 We implemented a machine calibration functionality for each new start.
 The calibration is based on the information received from the reflectance sensor.
 The calibration is performed at each new start because the test environment can be different: the colors intensity can be different or the light intensity in the room can be different.
 So the car adapts to the conditions it is in.

-The PID calibrations were made after repeated testing on the test circuits, and the machine wheels speed is adapted accordingly
+The PID calibrations were made after repeated testing on the test circuits, and the machine wheels speed is adapted accordingly.

+We started by taking values of just the ***P*** until these values made the car roughly follow the line, but which created a large wobble.
+After that we set values for ***D*** to decrease the wobble effect.
+Finally, the ***I*** was added to give some finesse to the line follower's movements.

 ---